cs1302uga/cs1302-tutorials/packages1.md

 ## Named Package

 Now let's create a named package.
-To place a class (or interface) in named package, you must do two things:
+To place a class (or interface) in a named package, you must do two things:

 1. Place the `.java` file in the appropriate package directory; and
 2. Include a `package` statement at the top of the `.java` file.

 Let's try it by placing the `HelloWorld` class into the `cs1302.hello` package!

-1. Change directly into `cs1302-packages` directory.
+1. Change directly into the `cs1302-packages` directory.

 2. Move the `HelloWorld.java` file into the `cs1302.hello` package directory.
    You may need to create both the `cs1302` and `hello` directories before